zhao1mh/webcamtest/README.md

 webcamtest.cpp

-This is a simple exmaple webcam test program using SDL2.
+This is a simple example webcam test program using SDL2.
 It only support yuy2 format.
-The UVC device should have VID:0x04b4&PID:0x00f9
+The UVC device should have VID:0x04b4&PID:0x00f9.

 Tested Platform: RaspberryPi 400 & Ubuntu